The WIAA began sponsoring a football playoff program in 1976. The playoff program involved four divisions and a total of 16 teams in 1976 and 1977.

 Championship games were played at many sites through the first six years of the playoffs.
 But in 1982, all championship games were played at Camp Randall Stadium in Madison in a two-day event.
 That format remains in existence.

 Stratford has won the most championships with seven.
-Edgar and Lancaster are next in line with six.
+Arrowhead, Edgar and Lancaster are next in line with six.
 D.C.
 Everest, Menomonie, Monroe, Osseo-Fairchild and Waunakee have each won five.
-Arrowhead, Ashwaubenon, Brillion and Darlington have won four.
-Schools with three titles are Antigo, Colby, De Soto, Gilman, Hilbert, Homestead, Kenosha Tremper, Manitowoc Lincoln, Marshfield, St. Mary's Springs, Shell Lake, Spring Valley, Two Rivers, Westby, Wisconsin Lutheran and Wrightstown.
+Ashwaubenon, Brillion, Darlington, Homestead and St. Mary's Springs have won four.
+Schools with three titles are Antigo, Colby, De Soto, Gilman, Hilbert, Kenosha Tremper, Kimberly, Manitowoc Lincoln, Marshfield, Monona Grove, Shell Lake, Spring Valley, Stanley-Boyd, Two Rivers, Westby, Wisconsin Lutheran and Wrightstown.

-De Soto and Milwaukee Bradley have qualified for the most number of playoffs with 27.
-Howards Grove and Stratford have qualified in 26, and Edgar, Mayville and Menomonie have participated in the playoffs 25 times.
-Florence, New Berlin Eisenhower and Waupaca have qualified 24 times.
+De Soto and Milwaukee Bradley have qualified for the most number of playoffs with 29.
+Stratford has qualified 28 times, and Edgar, Howards Grove and Menomonie have participated in the playoffs 27 times.
+Florence and Waupaca have qualified 26 times.